 1. Learn to trade crypto using a demo account

-First-time crypto investors will be tempted to multiply their investment using popular cryptocurrency trading platforms.
-These exchanges allow users to speculate on the price of digital assets in an attempt to buy low and sell high.
+First-time crypto investors will be tempted to multiply their investments.
+Exchanges allow users to speculate on the price of digital assets in an attempt to buy low and sell high.
 However, we would caution against this without knowledge of the markets and a game plan.

 As a general rule of thumb, if you can’t profit in a practice trading account, then it is likely that you will lose money trading on a real account.
-At least this way, your investment is intact on your crypto hardware wallet while you learn about crypto trading.
+Once you're ready to use real money, then the next step is to find a suitable trading platform.

 2. Keep It Simple